Muennighoff/sgpt/biencoder/nli_msmarco/README.md

 Install wandb if you would like to use it:
 `pip install wandb`
+You can find the wandb logs of all our runs [here](https://wandb.ai/muennighoff/sgpt?workspace=).

 In a conda env this might look like:
 ```bash